jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual/processing_datatypes.rst

 ================

 The EnMAP-Box supports the ENVI standard spectral library format (.sli + .hdr file).
-Spectral libraries can be imported as single line raster using the processing algorithm *Auxillary -> Import Library*.
+Spectral libraries can be imported as single line raster using the processing algorithm :menuselection:`Auxillary --> Import Library`.

 .. todo:: Support for further formats will be implemented soon (e.g. import spectral library from ASD field spectrometer)